 There are two distinct ingoing payments required for the independent living units.

-‘Cottage style’ Units and Sutton Court
+‘Cottage style’ Units and Kentish Court

 An ingoing premium is payable for this type of accommodation.
 The amount of the ingoing premium is detailed in the fee schedule.
 Amounts are retained from the premium for the first five years of occupancy, the amount of retentions is determined by the board.
 The balance of the premium is held in trust and is repayable to the resident.